merchise/xotl.tools/docs/source/CONTRIBUTING.rst

 quite stable while, at the same time, allowing developers to use almost every feature in xoutil.

-We divide xoutil modules into 3 tiers:
+We divide xoutil modules into 4 tiers:

 #.
 Tier 0

-   This tier groups the modules that *must* not depend from other modules.
-Modules that implement some features that are exported through other modules.
-These module are never documented, for instance see ``xoutil._values``.
+   This tier groups the modules that **must not** depend from other modules besides the standard library.
+These modules implement some features that are exported through other xoutil modules.
+These module are never documented, but their re-exported features are documented elsewhere.
+For instance, :class:`xoutil.type.UnsetType` is actually implemented in ``xoutil._values``.

    Also the exported module :mod:`xoutil.compat` is this tier.

 #.
 Tier 1

+   In this tier we have:

+   - :mod:`xoutil.decorator.meta`.
+This is to allow the definition of decorators in other modules.

-   In this tier we have only :mod:`xoutil.decorator.meta`.
-This is to allow :func:`xoutil.deprecation.deprecated` to use this facility.
+   - :mod:`xoutil.names`.
+This is to allow the use of :class:`xoutil.names.namelist` for the ``__all__`` attribute of other modules.

+   - :mod:`xoutil.deprecation`.
+It **must not** depend on any other module besides :mod:`xoutil.compat`.
+Many modules in `xoutil` will use this module at import time to declare deprecated features.

 #.
 Tier 2

-   Modules in this tier should depend only on features defined in tiers 0 and 1 modules.
+   Modules in this tier should depend only on features defined in tiers 0 and 1 modules, and that export features that could be imported at the module level.

-   The list include:

-   - :mod:`xoutil.deprecation` *must* not depend on any other module besides :mod:`xoutil.compat`.
-Many modules in `xoutil` will use this module at import time to declare deprecated features.

-   - :mod:`xoutil.modules`.
+   This tier only has the :mod:`xoutil.modules`.
+Both :func:`xoutil.modules.modulepropery` and :func:`xoutil.modules.modulemethod` are meant be used at module level definitions, so they are likely to be imported at module level.

 #.
 Tier 3

    The rest of the modules.

    In this tier, :mod:`xoutil.objects` and :mod:`xoutil.types` are kings.
 But in order to allow the import of other modules the following pair of rules are placed:

-  - At the module level only import from upper tiers and from :mod:`xoutil.decorator`.
+  - At the module level only import from upper tiers.

-  - Imports from tier 2 are allowed but imported inside the functions that use them.
+  - Imports from tier 3 are allowed, but only inside the functions that use them.

-  This logically entails that you can't define a function that must be a module level import, like a decorator for other functions.
+  This entails that you can't define a function that must be a module level import, like a decorator for other functions.
 For that reason, decorators are mostly placed in the :mod:`xoutil.decorator` module.

-The tiers above are a logical "suggestion" of how xoutil modules are organized and how they might evolve.
-For instance, :func:`xoutil.decorator.compat.metaclass` uses :func:`xoutil.objects.copy_class` this is valid cause they are both in the same tier and `copy_class` was used as a function local import.
-However, if in the future we find ourselves trying to define a metaclass in :mod:`xoutil.objects`, then we would need a tiebreaker.
+The tiers above are a "logical suggestion" of how xoutil modules are organized and indicated how they might evolve.